TiberioG/SoftwareEngineering2Polimi/previous_analysis/README.md

  * Weakness: no hardware interfaces stated, but there is need to specify the devices like smartphones/smartwatches etc.
  * strength: user Graphic interfaces are so realistic and well done
  * Weakness : According to the goals, a normal person shouldn't be allowed to access to other individuals information.
 But, in use case diagram there is a connection between user and Request data of an individual.
+ * Weakness : As the level of access to information for end useres and third parties is not the same, there should be an option in SignUp page in order to distinguish the registration of different customers (end users and third parties)

 # Section 4

  *